StefRuseva88/spa-e2e-tests/README.md

 ## Running Tests

 1. **Running QUnit Tests:**

 i.
 Open `test.html:`

-   - Right-click on `test.html` and select "Open with Live Server" to launch it in your browser. ii.
+   - Right-click on `test.html` and select "Open with Live Server" to launch it in your browser.

+ii.
 Check Initial Setup:

    - At this stage, you should see the test page.

 3. **Running Playwright Tests:**

 i.
 Write Playwright Tests:

-   - In the Playwright_tests folder, create a new file, e.g., `e2e.test.js`, and write your Playwright tests. ii.
+   - In the Playwright_tests folder, create a new file, e.g., `e2e.test.js`, and write your Playwright tests.

+ii.
 Run Playwright Tests:

    - Execute the tests using one of the following command:

 ``
 npx playwright test/npm run test
 ``
 iii.
 View Test Results:

-   -The results will be displayed in the terminal.
+   - The results will be displayed in the terminal.
 You can also generate a report by running:

 ``
 npx playwright show-report